qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 old interior pointer: 0xc0000ac000  new interior pointer: 0xc0000ae000
 ```

-Because after re-allocating the slice, the old slice still exists in memory.
+Because after re-allocating the slice, the old slice still exists in memory (not immediately freed).
 If there is an interior pointer into the old slice, the old slice won't be freed by GC.
+The interior pointer will always be memory-safe (but may point to stale data).

-Golang also doesn't have sum type, so there is no equivalent to enum memory layout change in the previous example.
+Golang also doesn't have sum type, so there is no equivalent to enum memory layout change in the previous Rust example.

 Also, Golang's doesn't allow taking interior pointer to map element value, but Rust allows.
+Rust's interior pointer is more powerful than Golang's.

 In Java, there is no interior pointer.
+So no memory safety issue caused by interior pointer.

-But there is one thing logically similar to interior pointer: `Iterator`.
+But in Java there is one thing logically similar to interior pointer: `Iterator`.
 Mutating a container can cause iterator invalidation:

 ```java
 public class Main {